projf/projf.github.io/README.md

-# projf.github.io
+# projectf.io
-Project F website
+The Project F website.

+(C)2019 Will Green.
+This web site may not be duplicated without permission.